Sun-Yize/Sun-Yize.github.io/_pages/about.md

 Welcome!
 I am currently a M.Sc in Artificial Intelligence student in [The University of Hong Kong](https://www.hku.hk/).
 I obtained my Bachelor degree in Statistics from [Shandong University](https://en.sdu.edu.cn/) in 2022.

-My research interests mainly lie in Big Data Analysis and Computer Vision.
+My research interests mainly lie in Big Data Analysis and Machine Learning.

 **[Job]** I'm looking for research intern and part-time positions.
 Please contact me if you're hiring, thanks!